Slangfroid/Leonardson-Resume/docs/index.md

 ## Education

-`2025-2027`
-__LDS Business College__, Salt Lake City, UT

-- Full academic scholarship with 4.0 GPA

-`Expected 2029`
+`September 2021- Expected 2025`
 __Brigham Young University - Idaho__, Rexburg, ID

-- 4.0 Major GPA
+- 3.1 Major GPA

 ## Related Experience

-### Internships

-`January 2028 - June 2028`
-__Pacific Northwest National Lab__, Richland, WA

-- Worked on novel methods for soil sampling to reduce laboratory measurements
-- Used R and Visual Sample Plan to establish new sampling algorithms
-- Published a journal article in Environmental Quality.

-### Data Science Lead
+### Internship

-`April 2027 - June 2027`
-__Westmark Credit Union__, Consultant

-- Developed a predicted model to support Westmark in custumer conversion from dealer loans.
-- Used R and Python to build a machine learning model using CatBoost in Python and the Tidyverse for data visualization and munging.
-- Improved previous model development to over 85% balanced accuracy.
-Expect model to be implemented in Westmark business practices.

-`September 2027 - April 2028`
-__Good2Go__, Consultant

-- Built product ordering and supply predictive algorithms for chips and beverages categories
-- Established standardized SQL calls and connections for PowerBI dashboards
-- Found over $35k in waste and saved over 200 annual hours of store quality control work

-### Data Science Consulting Team

-`January 2027 - April 2027`
-__Imagine Learning__

-- Build web scraping tool to find and format school district technology data.
-- Used R and the Rvest package to parse and format web data.
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.
+`Expected Spring of 2024 and Spring 2025`
+__Company TBD__, United States
+-Hope to get an intership that involves either Machine Learning/Data Science/Web Development/Software Development -Get experience in the field
+-Have opportunities to lead and create

 ## Service and Work History

-`2025-2027`
-__Math Tutor__, LDSBC

-`2019-2021`
+`Summers of 2008-2015`
+__4-H__, Dillon, Montana

+`Summers of 2013-2015`
+__Sno Shack__, Dillon, Montana

+`Summer of 2016`
+__Landscaping__, Dillon, Montana

+`Summers of 2017 & 2018`
+__Internet Provider Employee__, Dillon, Montana

+`Summer of 2018`
+__Eagle Scout Project__, Dillon, Montana

+`June 2019-May 2021`
-__Service Missionary__, Alabama/Florida
+__Full Time Missionary__, Alabama/Florida

+`Summers of 2021 & 2022`
+__House Construction__, Dillon, Montana

+`Fall of 2022`
+__Doordash Delivery Driver__, Rexburg, Idaho

 ## Strengths

-Optimization (Getting thigs done as quickly as possible) Routine (If I get into a routine then it is really easy for me to) Hard Worker (When it comes to work, I have always been a grinder.
+Optimization (Getting things done as efficiently as possible) Adaptability (I am  able to do many different tasks in the same day) Hard Worker (When it comes to work, I have always been a grinder.
 I always have tried to put my best effort into the work that I do.
-This strength has diminished a bit while I have been in college, but one that I have hopes to get back to the level it is normally at.)
+I have the mindset of good, better, best never let it rest until my good is better, and my better, best)
 People person (My entire life I have had a very easy time getting along with everyone that I meet from any background) Athletic
+Leadership (I am capable of being a leader, and have been in many leadership positions in the past.
+I love to lead by example and prove to others that my advice is worth their time)
+Teamwork(I am a team player.
+If there is a goal that we need to reach as a team, I put in my best effort to boost moral, and make sure we are all on the same page)
+Conflict resolution(I am really good at "putting out the fire".
+My entire life I have been able to avoid conflict and help others get calm as well)
+Problem Solving(Problem solving is one of my favorite things to do.
+From solving rubix cubes to math being my favorite subject as a kid problem solving has always been a big part of my life)

 ## Passions
 Tennis